 If you are a member of our Access Register and would like to use this service, please make the Box Office aware when booking so they can offer you the best available seats.

 Prior to Audio described performances, we offer a free Touch Tour.
-This is a guided tour lef by our audio describer that will allow you to experience the stage and set up close.
+This is a guided tour led by our audio describer that will allow you to experience the stage and set up close.
 Exploring and touching set pieces, props and costumes.
-Touch tours are generally scheduled an hour before the performance begins depending on the show and are offered to our visually impaired customers.
+Touch tours are generally scheduled an hour before the performance begins dependent on the type of show and are offered to our visually impaired customers.